themasmedia/erc-1155-nft-project-template-for-polygon/README.md

 1. ### Edit the following file names and hard-coded values in `contracts/`:
    - [ ] Rename `ERC1155TestProject.sol` to the same value set for `<PROJECT_NAME>` in **Step 5** above.
    - [ ] In the newly renamed `<PROJECT_NAME>.sol` contract, change the following:
-     - On lines 20 and 122, replace `ERC1155TestProject` with `<PROJECT_NAME>`
+     - On line 20, replace `ERC1155TestProject` with `<PROJECT_NAME>`
-     - If you uploaded contract-level storefront metadata in **Step 6**, edit line 71 to return the URI string to your contract-level metadata
+     - If you uploaded contract-level storefront metadata in **Step 6**, edit line 73 to return the URI string to your contract-level metadata
        (see contractURI() in the [Technical Notes](#technical-notes) [Contract](#contract) section).
-     - If not, you can comment out or remove the contractURI() function altogether (lines 61-73).
+     - If not, you can comment out or remove the contractURI() function altogether (lines 63-74).
 <br/><br/>

 1. ### Fund your Polygon account(s):